microsoft/rats/rats-apps/docs/index.md

     we can combine these containers to create applications.
 The [rats.apps][] module has additional libraries to help define different types of applications, designed to help your solutions evolve as ideas mature.
-Our first runnable example was a single instance of the [apps.AppContainer][] interface with an `execute()` method; but a larger project might have a few modules providing different aspects of the application's needs by sharing a set of service ids and a plugin container.
+Our first runnable example was a single instance of the [rats.apps.AppContainer][] interface with an `execute()` method; but a larger project might have a few modules providing different aspects of the application's needs by sharing a set of service ids and a plugin container.

 ## Installable Plugins

 We use the standard [Entry Points](https://packaging.python.org/en/latest/specifications/entry-points/) mechanism to allow authors to make their application extensible.
-These plugins are instances of [apps.Container][] and loaded into applications like our previous examples.
+These plugins are instances of [rats.apps.Container][] and loaded into applications like our previous examples.

 === ":material-file-settings: ~/code/pyproject.toml"
     ```toml